CodeNow/charon/README.md

 charon:query:warning No internal container domain names given, skipping.
 ```

 Finally, Charon only supports the resolution of `A` records, since other types of records do not make sense in the context of container-to-container ip resolution.
 This means charon *ignores question types* when resolving names.
-If in the future we may require support for other types of records (e.g. `CNAME`).
+Note: In the future we may require support for other types of records (e.g. `CNAME`), so this may be subject to change.

 ### Testing & Linting